ardanlabs/gotraining/topics/data_race/README.md

 * When two or more goroutines attempt to access the same resource, we have a data race.
 * Atomic functions and mutexes can provide the support we need.

-## False Sharing and Cache Coherency
+## Cache Coherency and False Sharing
 This content is provided by Scott Meyers from his talk in 2014 at Dive:

 [CPU Caches and Why You Care (30:09-35:40)](https://youtu.be/WDIkqP4JbkE?t=1809)

 ![figure1](figure1.png)

+## Cache Coherency and False Sharing Notes

+* Thread memory access matters.

+* If your algorithm is not scaling look for false sharing problems.

 ## Links